Eppo-exp/eppo-docs/docs/data-management/collections.md

 ![Creating a metric collection](/img/building-experiments/create-metric-collection.gif)

-And a modal will appear in which you can give the collection a name, select the entity that the metrics belong to, and optionally write a description about the collection.
+Now a modal will appear in which you can give the collection a name, select the entity that the metrics belong to, and optionally write a description about the collection.

 ![Submitting a metric collection](/img/building-experiments/create-metric-collection-submit.gif)